pebble-dev/pebble-dev.github.io/_posts/2025-03-24-introducing-bobby-our-new-pebble-assistant.md

 [rerun boot](https://boot.rebble.io) to speed it along.
 As always, dictation requires a Rebble subscription.

-We also now have a way to hear what your watch microphone sounds like, if you're curious (or having problems) - if you have a subscription, turn on Audio Debug Mode on [your account page](https://auth.rebble.io/account/) and then visit the [Audio Debug page](https://audio-debug.rebble.io) to see your recorded audio.
+We also now have a way to hear what your watch microphone sounds like, if you're curious (or having problems) - if you have a Rebble subscription, turn on Audio Debug Mode on [your account page](https://auth.rebble.io/account/) and then visit the [Audio Debug page](https://audio-debug.rebble.io) to see your recorded audio.
 Audio debug mode will automatically turn off after 24 hours, and the recordings are deleted 24 hours after they're taken.
-When audio debug mode is disabled, Rebble does not store either recordings or transcripts of your dictation requests.
+When audio debug mode is disabled (as it is by default), Rebble does not store either recordings or transcripts of your dictation requests.

 ## Privacy